-Regular assessment through class work, homework, knowledge and skills check points, scientific enquiry skills tests and formal knowledge & understanding based examinations measure student progress and inform teachers' planning.
-In Year 11, all formal assessments are made from questions from the secure area of the AQA website.
+Regular assessment through class work, retrieval quizzes, homework, knowledge and skills check points, scientific enquiry skills tests and formal knowledge & understanding based examinations measure student progress and inform teachers' planning.

 KS3 students are given a target range; and KS4 students have a minimum and also an aspirational GCSE target grade.
 These targets are based on whole school data received from KS2, and are tweaked according to our own progress data in school.
 Teachers have ambitious expectations of all students and encourage students to take a pride in their own progress.
 Students are involved in identifying their own strengths and areas for development following each assessment and are given advice on how to improve for next time.